 Action 2 considers alternatives that would modify the timing of reporting requirements for commercial logbooks in fisheries for snapper grouper, coastal migratory pelagic, dolphin/wahoo, and golden crab fisheries, and provide an option for logbooks to be submitted electronically.
 Currently, logbook reports from commercial fishermen targeting snapper grouper, coastal migratory pelagic, and dolphin/wahoo must be submitted to the SRD postmarked no later than 7 days after the end of each fishing trip, and not later than 30 days after sale of the golden crab offloaded from a trip.
 The SEFSC has indicated that a large percentage of logbook reports for coastal migratory pelagic, dolphin/wahoo, and snapper grouper fisheries are submitted late and many are not submitted until a fishermen needs to renew a permit (Figures S-1 and S-2).
 Action 2 considers an alternative that would require that all components of the commercial logbooks (landings, economic, and bycatch) be submitted within 21 days after the end of each trip.
 This would increase the timeline for snapper grouper, coastal migratory pelagic, and dolphin/wahoo fishermen to complete logbooks, and decrease the timeline for golden crab fishermen.
 Snapper grouper, coastal migratory pelagic, and dolphin/wahoo fishermen have indicated that 7 days is not a sufficient amount of time to obtain information needed to complete economic logbooks.
 However, the instructions on the economic logbook (Appendix M) instruct the captain to use current market prices at the time of landing and to use the average crew and captian shares to estimate the payout to crew.
 Therefore, fishermen should be able to complete the economic information in the same time required as for the catch information.

-The commercial electronic logbooks that is being proposed in Action 2 would not be used to monitor annual catch limits; however, they could serve as a means to verify dealer reports and comply with the ACCSP standards that require two sources for verification of quota-monitored species.
-Although logbook (and dealer trip ticket data) are self-reported and have some biases (see Appendix O for more details).
-Improved logbook data could provide increased spatial resolution using the vessel's global positioning system or if tied to a vessel monitoring system (VMS), improved scientific information for analyzing effects of proposed management measures, and catch per unit effort estimates in stock assessments.
+Commercial electronic logbooks, as proposed in Action 2, would not be used to monitor annual catch limits; however, they could serve as a means to verify dealer reports and comply with the Atlantic Coastal Cooperative Statistics Program standards that require two sources for verification of quota-monitored species.
+Although logbook (and dealer trip ticket data) are self-reported and have some biases (see Appendix O for more details), this type of verification can lead to better monitoring of commercial catches and reduce the likelihood of commercial annual catch limit overruns.
+Furthermore, improved logbook data could provide increased spatial resolution using the vessel's global positioning system or if tied to a vessel monitoring system, improved scientific information for analyzing effects of proposed management measures, and catch per unit effort estimates in stock assessments.
+It is the Council's intent that NMFS use the commercial logbook landings, with the new timing and compliance requirements specified in this amendment, to compare with commercial trip ticket landings to help ensure the commercial ACLs are not exceeded.